Gianni89/survivalshooter/README.md

 ##Setting Up

-To run the game you will need to [**click here**](https://github.com/Gianni89/survivalshooter/archive/master.zip) to download the repo.
-Unzip the file and navigate to the SurvivalShooter folder which contains the Survival Shooter Game zip file.
-Unzip this file to find the the game files and executable, the game files and executable must be in the same folder for the game to run.
+To run the game you will need to [**click here**](https://www.dropbox.com/s/u1bzknrni8diyd5/Survival%20Shooter.zip?dl=0) to download the zip file which contains the game data and executable.
+Unzip the file and launch the executable to play the game.

 ##Introduction